Ultimate Guide to Instagram Video: Stories, IGTV, Live, Posts, & More!

 You can also tap the Camera Roll button in the top left corner of the screen, which allows you to browse the various albums in your camera roll.

-Since videos on Instagram Stories top out at 15 seconds, if your clip is longer than that, Instagram will trim the end.
+Keep in mind that since videos on Instagram Stories top out at 15 seconds, if your clip is longer than that, Instagram will trim the end.

 But what if you want to share a single long video as several 15-second stories?